-The Board of Directors' self-assessment made in 2023 (with regard to the 2022 fiscal year) was conducted with the outside advice of KPMG.
+The Board of Directors' self-assessment made in 2024 (with regard to the 2023 fiscal year) was conducted without outside advice (since outside advice was provided during the 2022 evaluation by KPMG, and the CNMV good governance recommendations provide that outside support should be sought at least every three years).

-The Board of Directors Regulations regulates the evaluation process and areas that should be assessed as follows:
+The Board of Directors Regulations regulates the evaluation process and areas that should be assessed, as follows:

-- 1. Each year, the Board of Directors shall hold specific meetings to evaluate: - i.
+1. Each year, the Board of Directors shall hold specific meetings to evaluate:

+- i.
 The quality and efficiency of the Board's function and the quality of the work, as well as diversity in its composition and skills, based on a report submitted by the Nominations, Compensation and Corporate Governance Committee; - ii.
 The performance of the duties of the Chairman of the Board of Directors and the Executive Directors of the Company, at the same or in separate meetings, based on a report submitted by the Nominations, Compensation and Corporate Governance Committee; - iii.
 The function and composition of the Committees, based on the report that each of the latter submits to it; and - iv.
 The performance and contribution of the directors, paying special attention to the directors chairing the various Board Committees. - 2.
 The Chairman of the Board of Directors shall organize and coordinate the aforementioned evaluation process, except as it applies to him, along with the chairmen of the Audit, Risks and Compliance and the Nominations, Compensation and Corporate Governance Committees, as well as the Coordinating Director.
 The evaluation of the Chairman shall be organized by the Coordinating Director or, in the absence thereof, the Chairman of the Nominations, Compensation and Corporate Governance Committee. - 3.
 The Chairman of the Board and the Chief Executive Officer will be absent during the debates corresponding to their respective evaluations.
-In the Chairman's absence, the Board -and, where appropriate, the respective Committee- shall be chaired by the Vice-Chairman, and in the latter's absences, by the Coordinating Director; and in his absence, by the Chairman of the Nominations, Compensation and Corporate Governance Committee. - 4.
+In the Chairman's absence, the Board -and, where appropriate, the respective Committee- shall be chaired by the Deputy Chairman, and in the latter's absences, by the Coordinating Director; and in his absence, by the Chairman of the Nominations, Compensation and Corporate Governance Committee. - 4.
 Based on the results of the annual evaluation, the Board of Directors shall propose the appropriate actions to remedy the problems identified and promote improvements.

-Regarding the self-evaluation for 2022 (performed in 2023) and in accordance with the Board of Directors Regulations, the Board Chairman together with the chaimen of the Commissions and the Coordinating Director, organised and co-ordinated said self-evaluation process.
+Regarding the self-evaluation for 2023 (performed in 2024) and in accordance with the Board of Directors Regulations, the Board Chairman together with the chaimen of the Commissions and the Coordinating Director, organised and co-ordinated said self-evaluation process.